 At the end of this section, you should be able to distinguish between geostationary and polar-orbiting satellites.
 You should also be able to describe their differences and roles in observing the earth, and be able to identify a satellite image as being collected by a geostationary satellite or a polar-orbiting satellite.

 Today, meteorologists have an ever-increasing number of sophisticated, computerized tools for weather analysis and forecasting.
 But, before 1960, meteorologists drew all their weather maps by hand and no useful computer models existed.
 Seems like the dark ages, right?
 Furthermore, before 1960, forecasters did not have weather satellites to afford them a birds-eye view of cloud patterns.
 The dark ages ended after NASA launched Tiros-I on April 1, 1960.

 Though the unrefined, fuzzy appearance of this image may seem crude and almost prehistoric, it was an eye-opener for weather forecasters, paving the way for new discoveries in meteorology (not to mention improved forecasts).
 Today, satellite imagery with high spatial resolution allows meteorologists to see fine details in cloud structures.
-For example, check out this close-up view of the eye of Hurricane Irma on September 5, 2017.
+For example, check out this close-up loop of the eye of Hurricane Dorian in 2019 (loop credit: Dakota Smith).
 We've come a long way, wouldn't you agree?

 Two types of flagships exist in the select fleet of weather satellites that routinely beam back images of Earth and the atmosphere -- geostationary satellites and polar-orbiting satellites.